-- a.
-Relocation or Modification.
-Within ninety (90) days following written notice from the City, wireless provider shall, at its own expense, protect, support temporarily or permanently disconnect, remove relocate, change or alter the position of any small wireless facilities within the rights-of-way whenever the City has determined that such removal, relocation, change or alteration, is reasonably necessary for the construction, repair, maintenance, or installation of any City improvement in or upon, or the operations of the City in or upon, the rights-of -way. - b.
-Emergency removal or Relocation of Facilities.
-The City retains the right and privilege to cut or move any small wireless facility located within the rights-of-way of the City, as the City may determine to be necessary, appropriate or useful in response to any public health or safety emergency.
-If circumstances permit, the City shall notify the wireless provider and provide the wireless provider an opportunity to move its own facilities prior to cutting or removing a facility and shall notify the wireless provider after cutting or removing a small wireless facility. - c.
-Abandonment of Facilities.
-Upon abandonment of a small wireless facility within the rights-of -way of the City, the wireless provider shall notify the City within ninety (90) days.
-Following receipt of such notice the City may direct the wireless provider to remove all or any portion of the small wireless facility if the City, or any of its departments, determines that such removal will be in the best interest of the public health safety and welfare.
+- 5. Placement of small wireless facilities. - a.
+Small wireless facilities, and new or modified utility poles and wireless support structures for the co-location of small wireless facilities may be placed in the right-of-way as a permitted use subject to the following requirements: - 1.
+Each new modified utility pole installed in the right-of-way shall not exceed ten feet above the tallest adjacent utility pole in the right-of-way. - 2.
+Each new modified wireless support structure shall not exceed ten feet above the existing wireless support structure and in no event shall it exceed 50 feet in height. - 3.
+Each new small wireless facility in the right-of-way shall not exceed ten feet above an adjacent utility pole or wireless support structure in the right-of-way and in no event shall it exceed 50 feet in height. - b.
+Small wireless facilities may be placed on property owned, leased, or otherwise controlled by the city pursuant to a commercial lease approved by the city council. - 6.
+Small wireless facilities standards. - a.
+All small wireless facilities affixed to a utility pole which has exterior exposure shall be as close to the color of the utility pole as is commercially available to the wireless provider. - b.
+The design and maintenance of all small wireless facilities, cables, wires, appurtenances, and utility poles, shall include the use of materials, colors, textures, screening and landscaping that will blend the small wireless facilities, appurtenances and utility poles to the natural setting or the built environment of the primary use. - 7.
+Zoning.
+Any wireless provider that seeks to construct or modify a utility pole, wireless support structure or wireless facility that exceeds the height or size limits contained in this section E, shall be subject to applicable zoning requirements and applicable codes. - 8.
+Relocation or modification of small cell facilities.
+Within 90 days following written notice from the city, wireless provider shall, at its own expense, protect, support temporarily or permanently disconnect, remove relocate, change or alter the position of any small wireless facilities within the right-of-way whenever the city has determined that such removal, relocation, change or alteration, is reasonably necessary for the construction, repair, maintenance, or installation of any city improvement in or upon, or the operations of the city in or upon, the right-of-way. - 9.
+Emergency removal or relocation of facilities.
+The city retains the right and privilege to cut or move any small wireless facility located within the rights-of-way of the city, as the city may determine to be necessary, appropriate or useful in response to any public health or safety emergency.
+If circumstances permit, the city shall notify the wireless provider and provide the wireless provider an opportunity to move its own facilities prior to cutting or removing a facility and shall notify the wireless provider after cutting or removing a small wireless facility. - 10.
+Abandonment of facilities.
+Upon abandonment of a small wireless facility within the right-of-way of the city, the wireless provider shall notify the city within 90 days.

+Following receipt of such notice the city may direct the wireless provider to remove all or any portion of the small wireless facility if the city, or any of its departments, determines that such removal will be in the best interest of the public health safety and welfare.